-Tips for Using Windows Vista®
+Tips for Using Windows Vista

-For more information, we advise you to check out the new features specific to Windows Vista®.
-To do so,
+For more information, we advise you to check out the new features specific to Windows Vista.
+To do so, click on Start button (C), click on Help and Support, and pick the What's new? topic.

-FAQ Windows Vista®
+FAQ Windows Vista

 We continually strive to bring you the latest and proven features and technologies.
-As part of our drive to continually improve our products, software incompatible issues might occur on brand new operating system.
-We are working with our partners to address these issues and deliver solutions to you as soon as possible.
+As part of our drive to continually improve our products, software incompatible issue might occur on brand new operating system.
+We are working with our partners to address these issues and deliver solutions to you timely.